umrover/mrover-esw/docs/getting-started/stm32cubeide/index.md

 1. Go to the CubeIDE [download page](https://www.st.com/en/development-tools/stm32cubeide.html) and scroll down to "Get Software."
    ![get software](get-software.webp)

+2. ***For this walkthrough, we will be using the <em>Debian</em> Linux installer for UBUNTU USERS.***
-2. Click on "Select Version &rarr; 1.16.0" for the correct OS you are running.
-For this walkthrough, we will be using the <em>Debian</em> Linux installer.
+Click on "Select Version &rarr; **1.16.0**" for the ***correct OS you are running***.

-3. Click on Accept for the License Agreement pop up.
+1. Click on Accept for the License Agreement pop up.

-4. You will then be prompted to log in, create an account, or continue as a guest.
+2. You will then be prompted to log in, create an account, or continue as a guest.
 You will need a MyST account in the future, so it is best to create one now.
 You may use any email address.

-5. After logging in and being brought back to the download page, scroll back down to "Get Software".
+1. After logging in and being brought back to the download page, scroll back down to "Get Software".
 It may take a while for the "Get Software" section to load.

-6. Download version 1.16.0 of the OS you are running.
+1. Download version 1.16.0 of the OS you are running.
 Again, this tutorial will be using the <em>Debian</em>
 Linux installer.

 ### Install